ovh/docs/pages/public_cloud/public_cloud_databases/databases_Best_Practices/guide.en-gb.md

 **Definition**: A Landing Zone is a pre-configured, secure, scalable, and multi-account environment based on best practices.
 It acts as a starting point for deploying workloads in a cloud environment.

 **Implementation at OVHcloud**:
-- Although primarily an AWS concept, the same principles can be applied at OVHcloud.
+- Although primarily an AWS concept, the same principles can be applied.
 Create a structured environment with predefined network configurations, security controls, and account structures to serve as the foundation for deploying applications.
 - **Guide**: [Creating Public Cloud projects](/pages/public_cloud/compute/create_a_public_cloud_project/).

 **Example**:
 - Set up separate accounts for different departments like HR, Finance, and Development to ensure data isolation and security.
 - Utilize OVHcloud VRack to connect these accounts securely.